Controversial speech topics

 - Are they young?
 Are they older?
 Are they predominately male, female, or a mix?

 - What common themes, attitudes, values and beliefs unite them?

-- What cultural or social background do they have?
+- What cultural or social backgrounds do they have?

 - What do they expect from you as a speaker?

-What is your purpose?
+What is the purpose of your speech?

 - Do you want to shock?